 Lessons take place in a dedicated teaching room at Charlotte’s home in Caversham Heights, Reading.
 She also offers online tuition via Zoom.

-They last an hour and are usually weekly or fortnightly, between the hours of 9.00am – 7.30pm.
+They last 55 minutes and are weekly or on an ad-hoc basis, between the hours of 9.00am – 6.30pm, Monday to Friday.
 Lessons can also be on an ad-hoc basis for those who want lessons less than once a fortnight or work irregular hours.

 Weekly lessons are recommended for beginners, although this also depends on your own circumstances and Charlotte’s availability.
 Less frequent lessons are more appropriate for those who have been playing a while, and advanced students usually have lessons on an ad-hoc basis.